mbeckh/llamalog/README.md

 ### Conclusion
 The various loggers are obviously optimized for different use cases.
 Logging using spdlog and g3log takes longer but does not change that much with number of parallel threads or message size.
 On the other hand, both NanoLog and llamalog generally show the best results up to the 90th percentile.

-My aim was not to build the fastest logger but something that is easily useable and fast enough.
+My aim was not to build the fastest logger but something that is easily usable and fast enough.
 Based on the data above, I think llamalog is mature enough to get in the ring.
 And I can use it for my programming without worrying too much.

 ## Usage